galaxyproject/tools-iuc/docs/guide_for_reviewers.md

 This checklist is based on the IUC's [Best Practices](https://galaxy-iuc-standards.readthedocs.io/en/latest/index.html) document.

+## AI-Assisted Reviews

+If AI assists any part of a review, identify the AI harness and model used in the submitted review or an accompanying review comment.

 ## Tool Version Updates

 For a version-bump pull request, also use the